'You shall not make for yourself an image in the form of anything

 It forms out a chain of small pearls on a string adaptively to carry an envisioned human project

-with reason and maturity in overall comprehension of values, responsibilities, priorities, means,
+with reason and maturity in overall comprehension of values, priorities, responsibilities, tasks,

-tasks and results, overcoming with determination any inhibiting factor.
+means, results and supervision, overcoming with determination any inhibiting factor.

 I 6 Reason